-- Volunteer Training Sessions—We offer these in the fall and spring.
+- Volunteer Training Sessions—We typically offer these in the fall and spring.

 - RESET Sample Experiments—These text descriptions and videos provide examples of exercises and experiments that RESET volunteers have used in the classroom.
 See Sample Experiments and RESET’s YouTube site.